eaprelsky/infodynamics/book/16_the_information_universe.md

 ## The Future of Information

-Information physics opens extraordinary vistas for the future evolution of information processing, consciousness, and cosmic self-awareness.
+Information dynamics opens extraordinary vistas for the future evolution of information processing, consciousness, and cosmic self-awareness.

 ### Technological Singularity